 - Checking that they have successfully submitted work.
 Most work will be submitted through Google Classroom.
 A guide on how to do this can be found HERE

-- Reminding your daughter to ask questions of their teachers via Google Classroom or during the lesson on Google Meets.
+- Reminding your daughter to ask questions of their teachers via Google Classroom or during any live streamed lessons.

-- Checking that your daughter is dressed appropriately and following our remote learning and safe use of technology policies.
+- Checking that your daughter is dressed appropriately and following our remote learning and safe use of technology policies when attending a live streamed lesson.

 - Checking that your daughter takes her break and lunchtime and uses these to move away from her screen, to stretch and get something to eat and drink.